 The shareholders elect the directors of the Board of Directors for a term of one year and the directors number between 6 and 10 in accordance with the Articles of Association.
-At the annual general meeting in 2021, the shareholders appointed eight non-executive directors to the Board of Directors.
-On 19 April 2021, one director resigned after which the Board of Directors consisted of seven shareholder-appointed directors.
+At the Annual General Meeting in 2023, the shareholders appointed eight non-executive directors to the Board of Directors.

 Under Danish law, employees are entitled to elect from among themselves a number of representatives equal to half of the number of directors elected by the general meeting at the time of the announcement of the employee representative election.
-In 2021, there were four employee-elected members and the next employee representative election will take place prior to the annual general meeting in 2022.
+In 2023, there were four employee elected members and the next employee representative election will take place prior to the annual general meeting in 2026.

-As a Systemically Important Financial Institution, Danske Bank and the individual members of its management are subject to certain additional regulatory requirements pertaining to i) fitness and propriety, individual and collective suitability, time commitment and limits on the number of directorships, and ii) limits on variable pay, deferral, back-testing and clawback.
+As a SIFI, Danske Bank and the individual members of its management are subject to certain additional regulatory requirements pertaining to i) fitness and propriety, individual and collective suitability, time commitment and limits on the number of directorships, and ii) limits on variable pay, deferral, back-testing and clawback.